 eZ Publish 5 still relies on the legacy kernel (from 4.x) and runs it when needed inside an isolated PHP closure, making it sandboxed.
-This is available for your use as well through the runCallback() method.
+This is available for your use as well making it possible to run some PHP code inside that sandbox through the runCallback() method.